Remi123/Remi123.github.io/_posts/2020-3-8-TMP-Revisited.md

 <summary>
 `te::eval_pipe_< te::input_< float > , te::pipe_< te::input_< int > > >`
 </summary>
 Under evaluation, te::pipe is a meta-expression that pass the incoming inputs types to the meta-expression `Es...` and return their result.
-The answer is still `int`
+The answer is still `int`.
+This is a little bit strange but it's extremely important that `te::pipe_`, under evaluation, work exactly as if I didn't write it.
 </details>
 <details>
 <summary>